Kolbeinsey: History

 The original size of Kolbeinsey is unknown.
 When it was first measured in 1616, the island was 700 m in length from north to south and 100 m east to west.
 By 1903, it had already diminished to half that size.
 In August 1985, the island was recorded as being 39 m across.
 At the beginning of 2001, Kolbeinsey had been reduced to an area of 90 m2, corresponding to the size of a circle of about 10.7 m in diameter.
 The island had a maximum elevation of 8 m.

 In 1952, Iceland declared Kolbeinsey to be a baseline point for the purposes of defining its exclusive fishery limits, originally set at 4 nmi from the baseline.
 Iceland would eventually declare a 200 nmi exclusive economic zone (EEZ) in 1975, using Kolbeinsey as the baseline point.
 Denmark (on behalf of Greenland) objected to the use of Kolbeinsey as a baseline point as doing so gave Iceland control over 9400 km2 of sea area that would otherwise belong to Greenland.
 A helipad was constructed in 1989 and further efforts to reinforce the island were discussed in the Icelandic parliament in the 1990s.
 However, an agreement was reached in 1997 between Iceland, Denmark and Greenland (which was a party to the agreement in its own capacity) that permanently fixed the EEZ boundary in the area, giving Iceland control over 30 percent of the disputed area, while Greenland would control the remaining 70 percent.
 Since that agreement, Kolbeinsey has not been relevant to the definition of EEZ boundaries and there were no further efforts to reinforce the island.

 In March 2006, it was reported that helicopters were no longer able to land on Kolbeinsey.
 It had been found that almost a half of the helipad that was laid with concrete in 1989 had been destroyed when a large piece of rock separated from the rest of the island.
 In 2010, it was reported that the helipad had collapsed completely and that the island was now actually two skerries, separated by a gap of about 4 m.

-In an August 2020 video, Tom Scott, a British YouTuber, chartered a plane to confirm the continued existence of Kolbeinsey; the two skerries were still visible.
+In an August 2020 video, Tom Scott, an English YouTuber, chartered a plane to confirm the continued existence of Kolbeinsey; the two skerries were still visible.
 In April 2021, the Icelandic Coast Guard visited the island and measured it as 20 m wide from west to east and 14.5 m long from north to south.